The complexity of smooth words over binary alphabets: Preliminaries

 \end{definition}

-\begin{example} As a primary example of smooth words, over any binary alphabet $\mathpzc{A} = \{a,b\}$, the map $\mathcal{D}$ has two fixed points: one that starts with $a$, denoted by $\kappa_{a,b}$; the other that starts with $b$, denoted by $\kappa_{b,a}$.
-Here are notable examples, among which is the Oldenburger-Kolakoski word $\kappa_{2,1}$:
+\begin{example} As a primary example of smooth sequences, over any binary alphabet $\mathpzc{A} = \{a,b\}$, the derivative $\mathcal{D}$ has two fixed points: one that starts with $a$, denoted by $\kappa_{a,b}$; the other that starts with $b$, denoted by $\kappa_{b,a}$.
+Here are notable examples, among which is the Oldenburger-Kolakoski sequence $\kappa_{2,1}$:

 Also, we notice that $\kappa_{1,b} = 1 \kappa_{b,1}$ for all $b \geq 2$. \end{example}